Malifaux Faction Focus: The Arcanists (Updated August 18, 2025)

 Colette is a consummate showwoman, dazzling audiences every night with a cunning array of stunts and sleight of hand.
 In a reversal that would make Penn and Teller proud, it’s all real magic, of course– but cleverly disguised so as to appear to be merely a very tricky illusion.
 The magic is powered by Soulstones, and that’s Colette’s entrée into the Arcanists; she’s a smuggler par excellence, in charge of bringing illicit Soulstones through the Breach in both directions.
 The wealth this provides funds the Star theater and helps Colette protect her girls and keep their hard-won freedom.

 On the table, Colette’s crew distracts and stuns the enemy with feats of skill, disrupting their attacks and moving them around.
 She herself is as slippery as an eel, and while Performer crews aren’t going to be stacking up bodies, they’re extremely adept at scoring the strategies and schemes that determine who actually wins the game.
-And while the showgirls themselves aren’t that dangerous, Ramos built some fairly deadly hidden blades into the mechanical ballerinas Colette sometimes uses…
+Colette’s title form takes this a step further, spreading Decoy markers that

 Play Colette du Bois if:

-• You’d rather Distract and Stun enemies than kill them outright
+• You’d rather Entrance and Slow enemies than kill them outright

 • It’s not enough to win games unless you look absolutely fabulous doing it